The Honorable Henry A.

 Baucus has also been a leading advocate of preserving China’s

-Normal Trade Relations (formerly known as MFN) tariff status while pursuing
+Normal Trade Relations (formerly known as MFN) tariff status while

-in Sino-American relations.
+concerns in Sino-American relations.

 The Senator has had a distinguished career in Congress,